nully0x/serverless-veeds/README.md

 ## Not so much on the frontend

 ## Todo
-Veeds deleting by owner of a veeds
+Ability to delete Veeds
-Immplement Categories
+Implement Categories